 Joshua Tew, PA

 Joshua is our veteran Physician Assistant at Community Family Clinic.
 He has been working at CFC since May 2015.
-In addition to utilizing his knowledge of health care and services, he loves seeing his patients be healthy and happy.
-He speaks both English and Spanish fluently, and provides all his patients with the “highest amount of care and passion.”
-He lives and works by the Community Family Clinic mission statement, which is: “To provide quality and affordable health care services to individuals and families in the community it serves.”
+In addition to using his knowledge of health care and services, he loves seeing his patients healthy and happy.
+He speaks both English and Spanish fluently, and provides patients with the “highest amount of care and compassion.”
+He lives and works by the Community Family Clinic mission statement, which is, “to provide quality and affordable health care services to individuals and families in the community it serves.”
 He loves seeing people’s lives improve, “It is very satisfying to see a patient come back feeling better than the did when they first came to the clinic.”
 Raymond speaks Spanish, enjoys working with people of all backgrounds, and getting to know people from all over the world.
 He also enjoys working with the outstanding staff at CFC, who all truly want to help everybody.

 Raymond Price, PA

 Raymond became part of our staff in October 2018.
-He is one of our wonderful Physicians Assistants at Community Family Clinic.
-One of his motivations to work in the healthcare field is to help patients attain the health goals that they desire.
-“As a Physicians Assistant I am able to do this every day,” he says.
+He is one of our wonderful providers at CFC.
+His main motivation to work in the healthcare field is to help patients attain the desired health goals.
+“As a Physician’s Assistant I can to do this every day,” he says.
 He loves seeing people’s lives improve; “It is very satisfying to see a patient come back feeling better than they did when they first came to the clinic.”

 Anthony Berrett, PA

 Anthony is one of our new providers at Community Family Clinic.
 He sees his career as a good opportunity to provide for this family but also a way to help people and contribute to the community.
 He has been working at CFC for almost a year.
 He loves working with our friendly staff and being able to use his Spanish on a daily basis.